Editor’s Verdict

 Opening an Account

-The Plus500 Futures online account application only requires an e-mail and desired password.
-Traders may also use their Google or Apple IDs to open a Plus500 Futures trading account.
-I appreciate the straightforward approach, and Plus500 automatically opens a demo account with each registration.
+The Plus500 Futures account registration is quick and requires only an email address and password.
+Traders can also sign up using Google or Apple IDs.
+I appreciate the straightforward approach, as well as the fact that Plus500 automatically opens a demo account with no expiry at each registration.

 Demo Account